 Many websites focus most of their energy on aesthetic attributes while ignoring the importance of quality copy.

 Because initial impressions are often remembered most, it is crucial for your site copy to convey professionalism and authority.
 Readers frequently end their sessions and bounce to another site if they have trouble receiving or locating the information they’re looking for.
-Kerri Frederick, Big Drop’s Senior SEO Specialist, said the following:
+Kerri Frederick, Big Drop’s Senior Marketing Manager, said the following:

 In the ever-evolving and fiercely competitive digital world, it’s not enough to have run-of-the-mill content on your web pages.
 It takes a combination of answering your target audience’s questions in a simplified and easy-to-understand manner in your content and putting SEO best practices in places such as including the right keywords and internal links to guide visitors to complete conversions.
 Giving your content the attention it needs will not only help put you overtop your competitors but will put you ahead in the search results, and provide your visitors with a positive user experience.”